What is urinary incontinence?

 Functional incontinence:

-The affected person can control their bladder, but cannot get to the toilet in time – for example, because they have limited mobility or suffer from dementia .
+The affected person can control their bladder but cannot reach the toilet in time – for example, because they have limited mobility or suffer from dementia.

 Unconscious incontinence:

-The affected person loses urine without noticing it .
-They also feel no pressure on their bladder.
-Causes are often neurological disorders or age-related pelvic floor weakness.
+The affected person loses urine without noticing it.
+They also do not feel any pressure on the bladder.
+Causes are often neurological diseases or age-related pelvic floor weakness.

 ----------------------------------------------------------------------------------------------------